When it comes to motherhood, there is a lot of pressure to be perfect.

 I know we all glance at our phones or reply to messages, but the message you are sending to your child is that you aren’t there.

 Cook, cook, and cook again!
 I am not saying to be a good mother, you have to present 5-star meals every night for your kids, but a great way to bond and have fun is to cook together.
 Whether it is mashing potatoes, baking a cake, or pressing a button on a blender.

-You have no idea how much information your child retains when they watch you.
+You don’t know how much information your child retains when watching you.
 So offer them in.
 Teach them about food, get them to try it, or help with a task.

 The best thing about making or preparing food – is eating it!
 Chances are, if you have made something yourself, you appreciate it all the better.